 Brand safety also deals with questions around contextual targeting.
 You want to ensure that your ads are shown on websites containing relevant, contextually accurate content.
 Brand safety tools such as DoubleVerify can help here, ensuring that online advertising is shown to real, physical users in the intended geographical area, in contexts that are aligned with your brand identity and sensitivities.

-Speaking of brand sensitivities, you also want to refine the places where your ads are shown through keyword contextual targeting.
-For instance, you could use negative keywords to prevent your ad from appearing in certain articles.
-For example, let‘s say youre a recently launched personal finance app; you might want to refrain from placing an ad on an article talking about the recent collapse of the crypto exchange FTX.
-You could solve this by instructing the DSP (demandside platform) not to bid on any ad units that sit within articles referencing FTX.
+For example, let‘s say you’re a recently launched personal finance app; you might want to refrain from placing an ad on an article talking about the collapse of the crypto exchange FTX.
+You could solve this by instructing the DSP (demand–side platform) not to bid on any ad units that sit within articles referencing FTX.

 Potential Challenges and How to Address Them

 Programmatic advertising is a powerful tool that can help any business grow — but you have to know how to harness that power and avoid any potential pitfalls.
-Here are some to look out for.
+Here are two to look out for.

 Ad Fraud